andrew15818/ap_aggregator/README.md

 This app is built on the [urwid](https://urwid.org/index.html) library for Python, which is a wrapper over the ncurses library for terminal applications in Linux.

-Currently I'm working on scraping the front page of [Papers with Code](https://paperswithcode.com/), as well as  adding support for X feeds.
+Currently I'm working on scraping the front page of [Papers with Code](https://paperswithcode.com/), and [arxiv](https://arxiv.org/) to return ML papers to the front end.
 Author: Andres ponce